huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 :::

-## 1.1 Collect certificate

 [Contact us](/contact) to request certificate for your new web access if your are an existing lab user.
 New users will receive certificate for browser access as part of their regular onboarding.
-Example email:

-> Hi team, I would like to try my new web access and are looking forward to receive my certificate.

 ::: warning